 *The birth of William Goodridge is celebrated on this date in 1805.
 He was a Black businessman and abolitionist.

 Due to his successful business transactions, by 1845, Goodridge had become a wealthy and talented businessman in York.
 Apart from being a retailer of various commodities, Goodridge owned about twenty commercial and residential properties.
 In 1847, he built a five-story building known as Centre Hall and is also credited with introducing the sale of daily newspapers in York.
-Eventually, he also entered the railroad business with the Goodridge Reliance Line of Burthen Cars offering services between York, Philadelphia, and more than 20 other cities.
+Eventually, he entered the railroad business with the Goodridge Reliance Line of Burthen Cars, offering services between York, Philadelphia, and more than 20 other cities.

 Soon, Goodridge moved from York to Minneapolis to live with his daughter, Emily, and her husband, Ralph Grey.
 The family had been in Minnesota since the late 1850s and was active in the anti-slavery movement in Minnesota.
 They were instrumental in helping emancipate a woman named Eliza Winston in 1860.
 The Grey's second son, Toussaint L'Ouverture Grey, named after the liberator of Haiti, was born in 1859, the first Black child born in St. Anthony.
-Toussaint died from heart disease on June 28, 1868, at the age of nine.
+Toussaint died from heart disease on June 28, 1868, at nine.